Python-SIP/sip/sphinx/c_api.rst

     This is the type of a :c:type:`sipSimpleWrapper` structure and is the C implementation of :class:`sip.simplewrapper`.
 It may be safely cast to :c:type:`sipWrapperType`.

+    When the limited Python API is enabled and Python v3.2 or later is being used then it is only available as an opaque (i.e. incomplete) type.

 .. c:type:: sipStringTypeClassMap